Direct Phone: (425) 201-6600

 The Aftercare team facilitates a monthly virtual support group for donor families supported by LifeCenter Northwest.
 These groups are typically held on the third Thursday of the month and begin at 5:00 pm (PST).
 What to expect?
 The first few minutes of the group are spent on introductions with the majority of our time together checking-in, asking questions, and sharing stories about loved ones.
 Group conversations have included, experiences of connecting with recipients, ways to honor and acknowledge anniversaries, donation advocacy, ways of coping during the holiday season, etc. Those who have attended share that despite the group being held virtually, the common bond that is shared amongst those attending is comforting and reassuring.
 For more information, and to join an upcoming group, please contact us at firstname.lastname@example.org.

-COMING SOON!
-We’re excited to be launching a webinar learning series late spring 2021.
-Topics to include donation advocacy, children and teens and grief, coping with the holidays.
-Stay tuned for more information.
+We’re excited to launch a webinar learning series!
+Topics to include donation advocacy, children and teens and grief, coping with the holidays and more.
+Our first webinar is scheduled for Thursday, June 10, 2021, at 12 p.m.
+PDT.
+For registration information, please email us at email@example.com.

 Children’s Grief Connection